Okaloosa County Assault And Battery Attorney

 There are many different variations of assault and battery, but the following lists the most common charges we regularly defend in Okaloosa County:

 Florida Statute 784.03 defines Battery as: “The offense of battery occurs when a person actually and intentionally touches or strikes another person against the will of the other.”

 Florida Statue 784.011 defines assault as “an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.”

 Florida Statue 784.021 defines aggravated assault as a more serious form of assault, usually using a deadly weapon (gun, knife, vehicle, hammer, etc.).
-This form of assault is a 3rd degree felony and is punishable by up to 5 years in State prison.
-However, if the deadly weapon was a firearm, there is the possibility of a mandatory 3 year prison sentence.
+Aggravated Assault is a 3rd degree felony punishable by up to 5 years in prison.

 Call an Okaloosa County Assault and Battery Attorney

-At Flaherty Defense Firm, our Okaloosa Assault and Battery lawyers are happy to offer you a free consultation to get your questions answered in a low-key, no-stress environment.
-When you are ready to put a professional Assault and Battery defense team to work for you, call us at (850) 243-6097.
-We welcome your call and we are available 24 hours a day.
+I offer a free consultation to get your questions answered in a low-key, no-stress environment.
+When you are ready to put a professional Assault and Battery defense attorney to work for you, call me today at (850) 243-6097.